Magento 2 Performance Improvement with Aws Cloudfront

 For the Whitelist Headers setting select the Accept, Host, and Origin values as it is shown below.

-AWS Whitelist Headers
+Aws Whitelist Headers

 Once all settings are provided for the static distribution, click a Create Distribution button.